 Students are limited to no more than 40 contact hours with the program during any week unless the student voluntarily arranges or schedules additional contact time.
 Contact hours are defined as class and lab time and scheduled clinical hours.

-A clinical staff member must be in the room while the examination or procedure is being performed and check the radiographs or procedure for quality and completion.
-A student must be directly supervised on any radiographic exam that he or she has not completed as a competency (both procedure evaluation score or and a score of 80% or above on the image critique).
+A clinical staff member must be in the room while the examination or procedure is being performed and check the radiographic images or procedure for quality and completion.
+A student must be directly supervised on any radiographic exam that has not been completed as a competency (both procedure evaluation score and a score of 80% or above on the image critique).
 All repeat radiographic exposures require direct supervision.
 All pediatric, OR, trauma, mobile, and combative patient procedures must be performed under direct supervision.

-A clinical staff member must be in the area and available for assistance if the student needs help; also, the clinical staff member must check the radiographs for quality and completion.
-A student may be indirectly supervised on any radiographic examination that he or she has completed as a competency (both procedure evaluation score and a score of 80% or above on the image critique).
+A clinical staff member must be in the area and available for assistance if the student needs help; also, the clinical staff member must check the radiographic images for quality and completion.
+A student may only be indirectly supervised on a radiographic examination if it is one of the exams mentioned above, which must be performed under direct supervision and has been completed as a competency (both procedure evaluation score and a score of 80% or above on the image critique).